 In order to ensure you’re not over-paying for a property, compare any purchases on offer using the nett price method.
 This involves deleting the total amount of grants and exemptions from the asking price.
 For example, where grants and exemptions total $40,000, deleted from an asking price of $700,000 means the real price is $660,000.

 By way of example, the advert above is selling apartments in a development located in a new outer suburb of Sydney.
-Note they haven’t included the strata fees or other ongoing costs of the apartments.
+Note they haven’t included the strata fees or other ongoing costs of the apartments but the apartments are priced from $650,000 for a one bedroom through to more than $1,000,000 for 3 bedrooms.
 And . . remember that apartments have extremely limited opportunity to add value or attract a higher price for rental over the other properties in the same complex.

-The prices listed of $535,000 to $675,000 will be enough to purchase a house in a range of established suburbs closer to transport, shops and other amenities.
+Also the prices listed of $769,000 to $839,000 just for land will be enough to purchase a house in a range of established suburbs closer to transport, shops and other amenities.
 Further benefits include good capital growth, numerous opportunities to add value, along with immediate rental returns.